AI Training and Adoption

 Yes.
 Teams often need simple practical guidance on what kinds of data, outputs, and review processes are acceptable before usage spreads further.

-Pick one and I'll reply within 24 hours with exactly how to fix it.
+Pick one and get a practical reply within 24 hours.

 — Thomas